 - Factory farming systems deprive pigs of the ability to satisfy their basic behavioural needs and cause stresses leading to both physical and mental illnesses.

 - Pigs can live for 15 years or more.
-Farmed pigs are killed at 4-6 months.
+The majority of piglets are killed at 4-6 months.

 - Approximately 25,000 breeding sows are kept in New Zealand at any one time.
 They are killed after 3-4 years of non-stop breeding.